Robdel12/front-end-blog/README.md

 - [x] update routes:
   - posts/:id/edit
   - posts/new
-- [ ] SEO fields on the post like the wordpress SEO.
-(I think taking the excerpt and title would be enough)

 ### Nice haves:
 - [ ] Redesign site.
 Your CSS is disgusting, son.